DhanujaShaji/DHS-SocialMediaFilter/Frontend/README.md

 ## File structure

- - routes/index.js, nearly all of the works menthioned are finished within this file.
+ - routes/index.js, nearly all of the works mentioned are finished within this file.
  - app.js, setting the environment and global variables of this application
  - db.js, interface used to connect to database.
  - Query, sql statement used to create tables of database.